TheXik/SetPacking-SatSolver/README.md

-The encoding can take big amount of time for larger instances for example when the number of sets `30_sets_T4 - 111.92 sec encoding | satsolver close to 0 sec` `20_sets_T12 - close to 0 sec encoding | satsolver 42.30 sec` The sat solver will take bigger ammount of time when there is larger `set_packing_size`
+The encoding can take big amount of time for larger instances for example when the number of sets `30_sets_T4 - 111.92 sec encoding | satsolver close to 0 sec` `20_sets_T12 - close to 0 sec encoding | satsolver 42.30 sec` The sat solver will take bigger amount of time when there is larger `set_packing_size`